 workshop and their meaning was explained during the workshop.

 The central place in the program of the Oxford workshop was occupied by two skype sessions of questions and answers with Shinichi Mochizuki, two hours long each.
 All asked questions were given comprehensive answers.
+Overall, more than 300 questions were asked and answered during the workshop.
+Yuichiro Hoshi and Go Yamashita sometimes made comments or corrected speakers.
+The speakers can be commended for their substantial time and effort investment to prepare and deliver their talks.
+The total investment of time of the organisers and speakers of the workshop to prepare it was perhaps more than 2000 hours.

 It was interesting to observe that some participating geometers and logicians, as well as several young researchers were progressing faster in their understanding of new concepts of IUT than other participants.
 Several logicians made very interesting remarks on some of the concepts of IUT.